 Lunense marble (Carrara marble) in Foro di Augusto;

-Marble from Numidia (Morocco) in Arco di Costantino.
+Marble from Numidia (Algeria and Tunisia) in Arco di Costantino.

 The Romans initially relied on the marbles used by the Greeks, but they found in the mountains near the town of Luni (today Carrara) a source of white marble which could compete with the Greek marbles.
 Piramide di Caio Cestio was the first Roman monument covered with Lunense.
 Quarries in Numidia provided the Romans with a variety of yellow marbles ranging from nearly white to ochre.

 In the IInd century AD during the Age of the Antonines (Trajan, Hadrian, Antoninus Pius, Marcus Aurelius) coloured marbles prevailed on the traditional white marbles.
 In the Pantheon, almost entirely rebuilt by Hadrian, the seven niches, where the statues of the gods were worshipped, were decorated with two gigantic columns of Numidian yellow marble or of pavonazzetto, a breccia coming from Phrygia (today Turkey).
 Breccia is a rock consisting of fragments of stone such as marble or limestones within a natural cement of a contrasting colour.
 The veins of pavonazzetto had so many different colours that brought to mind peacock feathers hence this stone's name (pavone=peacock).
 Raphael was buried in the Pantheon and in the XIXth century its niches became the burial chapels of the Kings of Italy (the image shows the Monument to Umberto I).